reallygooday/60daysofudacity/README.md

         - Encrypted Deep Learning

    - [x] :smiley: Started from Differential Privacy and coded the examples.

-   - [x] :smiley: Link to GitHub repo:
+   - [x] :smiley: Let's see how I can do that.
+Link to GitHub repo:

             https://github.com/reallygooday/60daysofudacity/blob/master/Differential_Privacy.ipynb